 - Melanoma — develops from a mole or appears as a dark spot

 The most common type of skin cancer is BCC.
 The most deadly is melanoma, which can metastasize to other areas.
 All skin cancers and precancerous lesions should be treated immediately.

 What is skin cancer treatment?

 If your dermatologist finds a cancerous or precancerous lesion, they remove it with surgery.
 Dr. Fischer is trained in a highly specialized surgery called Mohs micrographic surgery that has up to a 99% cure rate for skin cancer.

-If it’s time for your annual skin cancer screening, or if you notice a suspicious lesion or mole, book an appointment at Southside Dermatology & Skin Cancer Surgery Center by phone or use the online form.
+If it’s time for your annual skin cancer screening, or if you notice a suspicious lesion or mole, book an appointment at Southside Dermatology and Skin Cancer Surgery by phone or use the online form.

 Need skin cancer screening and treatments?
-Call Southside Dermatology & Skin Cancer Surgery Center,
+Call Southside Dermatology and Skin Cancer Surgery,